-Harassment in the workplace is unwanted conduct (including of a sexual nature) towards you by an employer, another worker or a third party (such as customers), because of your actual or perceived protected characteristic, or association with someone who has a protected characteristic.
+Harassment in the workplace is unwanted conduct (including of a sexual nature) towards you by an employer or another worker, because of your actual or perceived protected characteristic, or association with someone who has a protected characteristic.
 This applies to any conduct that violates a worker's dignity or creates an intimidating, hostile, humiliating, degrading or offensive environment, even if it was not intended as such.

 This is the case, for example, if someone uses sexist language towards you and you find such language humiliating, or if you work in an open-plan office and sexist language is used in general which you find degrading.